Next Pakistani general election

-General elections are expected to be held in Pakistan by 28 May 2029.
-Elections are required within 60 days of the National Assembly completing its term, with the National Assembly elected in 2024 scheduled to complete its term on 28 February 2029, meaning elections must take place by 29 April 2029.
-If the dissolution of the Assembly occurs earlier, elections must be held within 90 days of the dissolution.
-If the Assembly is dissolved on 27 February 2029, elections must be held by 28 May 2029.
+General elections are expected to be held in Pakistan by 28 February 2029.
+If the National Assembly is upcoming early, elections must be held in Pakistan.

 Background

 The 2024 Pakistani general election in Pakistan took place on 8 February 2024.
 During these elections, the Pakistan Muslim League (N) (PML (N)) secured 108 seats, the Sunni Ittehad Council (SIC) secured 81 seats, and the Pakistan People's Party (PPP) secured 68 seats.
 This equation occurred after independents had joined various political parties and reserved seats had been allocated.
 On Election Day, independents won a total of 103 seats, with 93 unofficially backed by Pakistan Tehreek-e-Insaf (PTI).
 However, PTI candidates were unable to contest under the party banner due to the Election Commission of Pakistan's ruling that PTI had failed to conduct intra-party elections in accordance with the party's constitution.
 Subsequently, 81 members supported by PTI joined SIC after the election.

 On 3 March 2024, the election for the position of prime minister occurred.
-Shehbaz Sharif, representing PML (N), was re-elected as Prime Minister of Pakistan for the second time, securing 201 votes compared to the 92 votes received by Omar Ayub, an PTI candidate.
-As no single party in the assembly had a clear majority of 169 members, Sharif won with the combined support of PML (N) allies, major of them being the PPPP.
+Shehbaz Sharif, representing PML (N), was re-elected as Prime Minister of Pakistan for the second time, securing 201 votes compared to the 92 votes received by Omar Ayub, a PTI candidate.
+As no single party in the assembly had a clear majority of 169 members, Sharif won with the combined support of PML (N) allies, major of them being the PPP.
 Khan had backing from SIC members.

 On 3 March 2024, Gohar Ali Khan was elected unopposed as the chairman of PTI, and took on the leadership role in accordance with the party's constitution.
 On 2 April 2024, Omar Ayub Khan was designated as the leader of the opposition in the National Assembly of Pakistan.

 A 2024 Pakistani by-elections for a combined total of 22 seats across the National Assembly of Pakistan and three provincial assemblies (Provincial Assembly of the Punjab, Provincial Assembly of Balochistan, and Khyber Pakhtunkhwa) took place on 21 April 2024.
 PML (N) secured the most seats with 12 wins, while PPP, SIC, and independent candidates each garnered 2 seats.
 Additionally, PML(Q), ANP, BNP(M), and IPP each claimed one victory.